jonotp/invoice/README.md

 # [Invoice Lite]((https://invoice-lite.project-jtp.dev))
 ![invoice-lite](client/src/Icon/dark.svg)

 Send professional invoices quickly & easily whilst having all your information saved in the one place.
-After creating your first invoice, [Invoice Lite](https://invoice-lite.project-jtp.dev) will save your details, so, the next time you create an invoice your business information will come pre-populated.
+After creating your first invoice, [Invoice Lite](https://invoice-lite.project-jtp.dev) will pre-populate your company/business information in all newly created invoices.
 Easily track the status of your invoices & update your customer information with simple workflows and beautiful UI.

 ## Motivation